Askeri

 Under the Ottoman Empire, an askeri (Ottoman Turkish: عسكري) was a member of a class of military administrators.

-This elite class consisted of three main groups: the military, the court officials, and clergy.
+This elite class consisted of three main groups: the military, the court officials, and the clergy.
 Though the term askeri itself literally means "of the military", it more broadly encompassed all higher levels of imperial administration.
 To become a member of this ruling elite, one thus had to hold a political office in the service of the Ottoman Empire, meaning that both Muslims and non-Muslims in those positions could rank as askeri.

-After Napoleon invaded Ottoman Egypt in 1798, a reform movement in the regime of Sultan Selim III aimed to reduce the numbers of the askeri class, who were the first-class citizens or military class (also called Janissaries).
+After Napoleon invaded Ottoman Egypt in 1798, a reform movement during the reign of Sultan Selim III aimed to reduce the numbers of the askeri class, who constituted the first-class citizens or military class.

 Sultan Selim III was taken prisoner (1807) and murdered (1808) in the course of Janissary revolts.
 A subsequent sultan, Mahmud II, was patient but remembered the results of the uprising in 1807.
 In June 1826 he caused a revolt among the Janissaries, kept them all in their barracks and slaughtered thousands of them.

-The askeris stood in contrast with the reaya, the tax-paying lower class, and with the kul, or slave class, which included the Janissaries.
+The askeris stood in contrast to the reaya, the tax-paying lower class, and with the kul, or slave class, which included the Janissaries.